 Roughly speaking as an SME you can receive around £25 for every £100 spent, either as a tax refund (if you already paid tax) or as a payable credit (if you are in a loss making position).

 The rules for subcontracted work are slightly different, but as an example, spending £100k with a partner company would generate an additional tax credit of just over £16k.
 For a profitable company that means that the net cash impact of that £100k project would be just £64k.

 There are actually two R&D tax credit schemes, so if you’d like a bit more information on each, take a look at the links below:

 - The RDEC Scheme (for large companies, or small companies receiving grants)

 What are the benefits of using an R&D specialist?

 It saves time for both you and your accountant.
-With over 20 year’s experience as a scientist and engineer I can easily spot all relevant R&D activity usually by way of a single meeting with technical & finance staff.
+With over 20 years’ experience as a scientist and engineer I can spot relevant R&D activity usually by way of a single meeting with technical & finance staff.
 The process is risk free as there are no upfront fees.
 We charge a small percentage of the tax saved, and that is only payable once you have received your payment, so you are never out of pocket.